-Julia Petrenko practises in all areas of real property and landlord and tenant law.
-She has experience of complex, high-value litigation in the High Court and was recently led by Kirk Reynolds QC in Brooke Homes (Bicester) Ltd v Portfolio Property Partners Ltd EWHC 3015 (Ch).
+She practises in all areas of real property and landlord and tenant law.
+Julia has experience of complex, high-value litigation in the High Court, and was led by Kirk Reynolds KC in Brooke Homes (Bicester) Ltd v Portfolio Property Partners Ltd EWHC 3015 (Ch).
 This was a 9 day trial of a claim relating to the proposed construction of an eco-town where the claimant sought some £500 million by of damages.
-The claim raised numerous contract and property law issues, including obligations to use “reasonable endeavours” and “Pallant v Morgan” equities.

 - acting for the claimant in Law Society v Dua EWHC 3528 (Ch).
 This was a multi-day High Court trial concerning a claim for an order for sale, which raised issues relating to the scope of the doctrine of res judicata and the law relating to “illusory trusts”